Key takeaways

 - Responsible management of your loan is crucial to maintaining financial stability.

-A $700 loan is possible to get even if you have bad credit or a limited credit history.
+A $700 loan is possible to get even if you have less than ideal credit or a limited credit history.
 When financial emergencies hit, not everyone has the savings to cover them.
 If you need $700 now, there are plenty of places you can turn to.
 You may receive less favorable loan terms than someone with good credit, but you will be able to borrow.

-We’ll explore how you can identify lenders and qualify for loans despite having a bad credit score.
+We’ll explore how you can identify lenders and qualify for loans despite having a less than ideal credit score.

 Jump to: